Daily Reflection – Dec 28, 2017

 Thursday 28 December 2017

-Our soul has escaped like a bird from the hunter’s nest
+Our soul has been rescued like a bird from the fowler’s snare.

 When the magi had departed, behold,

 the angel of the Lord appeared to Joseph in a dream and said,

 “Rise, take the child and his mother, flee to Egypt,